 Playoff game times are:

-Due to the time-sensitive nature of the playoffs, rescheduling games is not permitted unless pre-approved by the convenor.
-Finals games are NOT permitted to be rescheduled.
-Teams will typically have to play multiple games in one week during the playoffs (typically Semi-Finals and Finals).
+For Single Elimination Bracket Playoffs: Due to the time-sensitive nature of the playoffs, rescheduling games is not permitted unless pre-approved by the convenor.
+Semi-Finals and Finals games are NOT permitted to be rescheduled.

 Only ONE spare may play in a playoff game and must play front end (if 3 registered team members present) or lead (2 registered team members present).

-In the event of a tie, a full extra end will be played towards the glass.
-Should a winner still not be determined, the game will be decided by skips rocks.
+Semi-Final and Finals: A full extra end will be played towards the glass.
+Should a winner still not be determined, the game will be decided by skip rocks (and so on, looping through the lineup as necessary).